hiboxco/hiboxscheduler/README.md

 Special thanks to these amazing projects which help power hiboxscheduler.com:

-Hibox Scheduler is an open source project which uses cal.co(https://github.com/calcom/cal.com) under AGPLv3 License.
+Hibox Scheduler is an open source project which uses <a href="https://github.com/calcom/cal.com">cal.co</a> under AGPLv3 License.
+You an acquire a commercial license here:
+  <a href="https://console.cal.com/signup">console.cal.com</a> and support plan here: <a href="https://cal.com/support">https://cal.com/support</a>